-- Do you want to have more children? - How many kids do you think you'd like to have? - How many years do you want in between your children?
-The recommendation is to wait at least 18 months between pregnancies. - If you don't want more children, do you want a permanent birth control method? - How often do you want to think about your birth control daily, weekly, monthly or longer? - Are you good at remembering things or are you forgetful?
+- ★ Do you want to have more children? - ★ How many years do you want in between your children?
+The recommendation is to wait at least 18 months between pregnancies. - \ If you don't want more children, do you want a permanent birth control method? - ★ How often do you want to think about your birth control daily, weekly, monthly or longer? - \ Are you good at remembering things or are you forgetful? - Do you want a lighter period? - Would you be okay if your periods got lighter, became unpredictable or stayed the same?